Millie Bobby Brown and Jake Bongiovi Channel Barbie and Ken for Her 18th Birthday - E! Online

 Whooooooa...Millie Bobby Brown is officially an adult.

 The British actress, who rose to fame as a child star playing Eleven on the hit Netflix series Stranger Things, turned 18 on Saturday, Feb.
-19. Millie celebrated the milestone with her boyfriend Jake Bongiovi, Jon Bon Jovi's 19-year-old son.
+19. Millie celebrated the milestone with her boyfriend Jake Bongiovi, Jon Bon Jovi's 19-year-old son, and friends the night before in London, hitting up the Cirque Le Soir nightclub and the Windmill club, Mail Online reported.

-Both posted an Instagram selfie of themselves showcasing coordinated styles inspired by Barbie.
+On Saturday, both Millie and Jake posted an Instagram selfie of themselves showcasing coordinated styles inspired by Barbie.
 Jake sported bleached blonde hair—lightened from his dirty blonde locks—and the brunette actress wore a long wig of the same light color.
 Millie wore a colorful, corset-style floral Annie's Ibiza dress while he rocked a brown and white floral collared shirt.

 "Happy birthday barbie ily <3," Jake captioned his post.